Xinqiangxu/optimized-IGCN/README.md

 # Optimized-IGCN
-Graph Convolutional Networks
-This is a TensorFlow implementation of Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper:
+This is a TensorFlow implementation of Graph Convolutional Networks Installation python setup.py install

-Thomas N. Kipf, Max Welling, Semi-Supervised Classification with Graph Convolutional Networks (ICLR 2017)

-For a high-level explanation, have a look at our blog post:

-Thomas Kipf, Graph Convolutional Networks (2016)

-Installation
-python setup.py install
 Requirements